No, but you are encouraged to do so at pem.org/tickets.

 Your Health & Safety

+In accordance with CDC guidance and city public health mandates, masks are required for all staff and visitors.
 To comply with new safety protocols, The Pod in PEM's Dotty Brown Art & Nature Center is temporarily closed to the public.

 Please read over these FAQs to help prepare for your visit.

 • Fridays 10 am - 8 pm (NEW!)

 • Saturdays & Sundays 10 am - 5 pm

 • Holiday Mondays 10 am - 5 pm (including Monday, September 6)